10 players we’re most gutted took the Saudi cash: Duran, Veiga, Neymar…

 Aleksandar Mitrovic

 “If you ask me is it normal?
 No. Should football players behave in this way?
-No. Easy answer,” was Marco Silva’s terse response after Mitrovic’s move from Fulham to Al Hilal was confirmed.
+No. Easy answer,” was Marco Silva’s terse response after Mitrovic’s move from Fulham to Al Hilal was confirmed in 2023.

 “He forced it, but I’m not saying if I’m disappointed in him.
 Everything of my opinion I told him myself in private.”